 Counseling services are available through the Hope Counseling Center at a discounted rate for HIU students.
-All counseling is provided by licensed counselors or graduate students under supervision of licensed counselors.
+All counseling services are provided by graduate students under the direct supervision of a licensed therapist.
 The Hope Counseling Center serves clients from the campus and the surrounding community.